 For example, if a resident wants to attend and graduate from college (Dream Statement), then a weekly goal may be to get out of bed every day.
 As a step toward dream fulfillment, one must get out of bed to attend class.
 Instead of viewing getting out of bed in a negative light, the resident may begin to see getting out of bed as the first step toward college.
 We always strive to relate the daily and weekly goals to the Dream Statement so that residents are working toward something important to them.

 Schizophrenia is a chronic mental disorder that affects how a person thinks, feels, and behaves.
 The causes and symptoms can vary among individuals.
 Schizophrenia affects about one percent of the population, appearing in both men and women equally, though symptoms tend to begin earlier in men.
 The disorder is present in all ethnic groups.
 Rarely have children under the age of 16 been diagnosed with schizophrenia.

 The phases of schizophrenia are prodromal, active, and residual.
 At CooperRiis, we include ‘recovery’ on this list because we believe recovery is possible.

 People with schizophrenia are often misdiagnosed in the prodromal phase because of the vast array of symptoms that can be present and their subtlety.
 Symptoms in the prodromal phase include:

 - Outbursts of anger

-- Loss of interest in normal activities and apathy
+- Loss of interest in everyday activities and apathy

 - Odd behavior

-Over time, symptoms worsen and the active phase of schizophrenia begins.
-Symptoms in this phase will be obvious to family and friends and include:
+Over time, symptoms of schizophrenia become evident to family and friends and include: